glowfic-constellation/glowfic/README.md

 This will set up the database and add some sample information, though no posts will be created.

+If you encounter an error when creating the 'citext' extension:

+*   Execute `sudo -u postgres psql`, and then in the prompt that appears:
+*   `CREATE EXTENSION IF NOT EXISTS citext;`

+You will need to re-run `rake db:migrate`.
+If the error persists, you might consider making your user a superuser with the following:

+*   Execute `sudo -u postgres psql` again, and in the prompt:
+*   `ALTER USER "<USERNAME>" WITH superuser;`

 #### Executing the server

 You should now be able to run `script/rails s` in the glowfic directory.
 When it's started, go to [http://localhost:3000/](http://localhost:3000/), where you should see a local copy of the Constellation.

 #### Running tests

 To run tests, go to the root of the directory (the 'glowfic' folder) and execute the command `rake spec`.
 This will go through the [rspec](http://rspec.info/) tests.